Walver-io/docs/security-features.md

 ### Telegram Verification

 1. Users provide their Telegram username
-2. They are directed to start a conversation with the Walver bot
+2. They are directed to start a conversation with the Walver bot with a specific payload
-3. The bot verifies their Telegram account
+3. The bot verifies the payload and confirms the user owns the specified Telegram account
 4. This confirms the user owns the specified Telegram account

 ### Twitter/X Verification

 1. Users provide their Twitter/X username
-2. They are instructed to post a specific tweet containing a verification code
+2. They are instructed to follow a link to a verification page
-3. Walver.io verifies the post was made from the specified account
+3. They are instructed to click a button to verify their account
 4. This confirms the user controls the Twitter account

 ## Secure Deployment